Friday, October 18, 2024

 Israel "IZ" Kamakawiwoʻole's version of Somewhere Over The Rainbow.
 Yes, I know we all cringe at the song and gee whiz, is this guy carrying some extra weight around.
 But (and yes, it's a big one) the song is important because it expresses exactly the yearning the whole 30 Minutes is built around.
 Like all the other core songs used, it's edited down to a bare minimum, and treated to some sonic trickery, overdubs and segues.
 IZ's version is notable for reclaiming the song from its overblown show tune origins.
 He ignores the drama-queen octave leap in Somewhere, singing in an unforced, intimate style over simple ukulele accompaniment.
 It's a radical reworking that works.

 Mongolian music, featuring the throat singing that used to sound so exotic (remember how you felt on first hearing the sitar?), blended into Yma Sumac, into a strange violin-led piece I can't remember anything about, and possibly some more Mongols under the sound of the prop plane carrying Ronald Coleman to Shangri-La.
 South Sea Island harmonies, more Lost Horizon soundtrack (plus Mystery Sound Cluster), leading into Mike Nesmith's perfect rendition of Beyond The Blue Horizon.
-Polynesian chants lead into a brief snippet from ELO's Eldorado, and we're diving into the depths of sub-marine dub with Sly n' Robbie.
+Polynesian chants, a brief snippet from ELO's Eldorado, and we're diving into the depths of sub-marine dub with Sly n' Robbie.
 Seagulls and sea, Shawn Phillips soars over Bali Hai, and at the surf's edge we find the Beach Boys' Little Pad, and the impossibly exotic beauty of Dorothy Lamour [below - Ed.], who sings Moon Of Manakoora straight, and seductively.
 Wotta dame.

 Oh my.